 - More information about Final Presentations will be provided to the finalists at a later date.

-- An awards reception will directly follow the Final Presentation Round on Friday.
+- An awards reception will directly follow the final presentation round.

 - Exact time and location to be determined.

-- All teams will be available for networking with the reception attendees.
+- All finalist teams will be available for networking with the reception attendees.

 - The top teams in each category will be recognized at the reception.

-- The first-place winner(s) will be asked to give a brief overview of their plan.
+- The first-place winner(s) will be asked to give a brief overview of their plans.